ValeriiR/camera-tracker/README.md

 ## Run application

-Open console in root folder
+Open console terminal in root folder

 Run `npm install` if you run application for a first time

 Run `json-server --watch db.json` to run server

+Open new console terminal in root folder

-Run `ng serve  --port 4200` to run aaplication
+Run `ng serve --port 4200 --open` to run application

 ## Debug